contactandyc/another-c-library/10_binary_search_trees.md

 }
 ```

 To find the previous node, swap left and right from node_next.
-Also note that previous is supported.
+Also, note that previous is supported.
 ```c
 bool node_previous_supported() { return true; }